 Council undertakes control of declared weeds on its lands such as roads and reserves.
 Control of weeds on roads that are fenced into private property (unfenced roads) is the responsibility of the property owner.
 In most cases, weed control is the lessee’s responsibility on reserves that are leased.

-Council has a Pest Management Working Group Advisory Committee in place, made up of representatives from Council, Main Roads, National Parks, AgForce Qld, Landcare, Darling Downs Moreton Rabbit Board, Biosecurity Qld and community group Southern Queensland Landscapes.
+Council has a Pest Management Advisory Committee in place, made up of representatives from Council, Main Roads, National Parks, AgForce Qld, Landcare, Darling Downs Moreton Rabbit Board, Biosecurity Queensland, Southern Queensland Landscapes, Granite Belt Growers Group and a member of the community.
 The group meets quarterly to discuss pest (weeds and pest animals) management issues and makes recommendations directly to Council.
-The Pest Management Working Group Advisory Committee is also responsible for oversight of the implementation of Council’s Invasive Pests Strategtic Plan (PDF 2.5MB).
+The Pest Management Advisory Committee is also responsible for oversight of the implementation of Council’s Invasive Pests Strategic Plan (PDF 4.9MB).